 We have adopted a consistent model for the presentation of information on this site.

 Each page has a common top menu area providing access to the site facilities and the site content categories.
 This area also gives access to the search facility.
 Links to categories are repeated at the bottom of each page.

 Each page has a menu on the left-hand side showing the topic areas available within the current category.
 Individual areas each have a home page containing links to content within that area.

 Site Structure and Navigation

 Site content is held within topic areas, which are themselves held within categories.
 These site areas and categories are based upon the Local Government Navigation List (LGNL) and Integrated Public Sector Vocabulary (IPSV).

 The main aid to navigation are the category and area menus available on each page, and described in Page Structure.

 The site can also be navigated using the Site A to Z index which provides access to content via alternative descriptive terms.

 There is a search facility provided on each page of the Hastings Online website.
 This facility allows you to search either the entire site, or the current area.

 Downloadable information on the Councils Website is currently presented in Adobe Acrobat (.pdf) format files.
 We strongly recommend you use the latest version of the Adobe Acrobat Reader to read these files.
-See link below for more information:
+To download Acrobat Reader visit the Adobe website.